palashsarkar18/opening-hours/README.md

 ## Restaurant's Opening Hours

 ### Introduction
-The purpose of this project is to build an HTTP API that takes a restaurant's opening hours in a specific JSON structure and converts the hours to a human-readable format.
+This project aims at building an HTTP API that takes a restaurant's opening hours in a specific JSON structure and converts the hours to a human-readable format.

 ### Setup